 Marie has an Economics B.A. degree from Stanford University, a M.Sc. degree in Development Studies from the London School of Economics and a MBA from Insead.

-Elsie Tsui has extensive experience as both a corporate executive and a management consultant.
+Professor Elsie Tsui is the Project Director of the Center of Entrepreneurship.
+She has extensive experience as both a corporate executive and a management consultant.
 Prior to setting up her consulting business, she has worked for the Asia office of !What If?
 Innovation Partner, a leading innovation consultancy, based in Shanghai.
 Specialising in innovation management, innovation capability building and organisation transformation, she has led many high impact training and workshops for the leaders from Fortune 500 companies across Europe and Asia.
 She has also adopted business innovation methodology to support social innovation in the non-profit sector.

 Before starting her consulting career, Elsie has worked for Coca-Cola China for 8 years.
 As the deputy head of the Public Affairs & Communications function, Elsie has led a cross-regional team of 14 people, covering Hong Kong, Taiwan and mainland China.
 She was also instrumental in setting up an in-house training and mentoring project called the PAC Institute for her team and the business partners.

 With the passion in teaching, Elsie used to teach the Innovation and Change Management module, a part of post-graduate diploma programme for the Institute of China Business, Hong Kong University SPACE.